pyscaffold/pyscaffold/docs/reasons.rst

     guides.

 No *lock-in*
-    Once you generate your project with PyScaffold you can decide you don't need it anymore.
+    Once you generate your project with PyScaffold you can even decide that you don't need it anymore.
 In fact, that is very easy since PyScaffold does not enforce itself as a dependency or even as a dependency manager.
 You can keep living your life and use your regular workflow.
-    If you want to erase all the traces of have ever used PyScaffold, please go ahead, we even :ref:`have documented that for you… <remove-pyscaffold>`
+    If you want to erase all the traces of have ever used PyScaffold, please go ahead, we :ref:`have documented that for you… <remove-pyscaffold>`

 Batteries included
     PyScaffold offers a lot out of the box: we have everything a Python developer needs to start coding right away and stay productive.

     Have a look on our extensive list of :ref:`features`.
-    It is like convincing someone that have spent a lot of time researching how to create the best Python packages to handcraft the perfect configuration files and project structure for you.
+    It is like convincing someone that has spent a lot of time researching how to create the best Python packages to handcraft the perfect configuration files and project structure for you.